Jessie Stanley: Biography

 Stanley has lectured in the Bachelor of Visual Communication at both Monash University (2003–2004) and Swinburne University (2004–2007) in Melbourne, Australia.
 Since 2014, she has worked under her own name as a visual artist, whose public installations and exhibitions have been highly influenced by her background in graphic design and her desire to, "redefine the role of graphic design..."

 As part of exploring the conceptual abilities of graphic design, Stanley progressed from traditional print media to three-dimensional works, including a public installation called 'The Distance Between You and Me' (2015), which focused on highlighting the importance of local histories and engaging local communities.
-Stanley had ancestors buried in Vaughan cemetery where she placed the works that included over 2,000 oragami flowers.
+Stanley had ancestors buried in Vaughan cemetery where she placed the works that included over 2,000 origami flowers.

 Her most recent work has begun exploring spaces through projected light and interactive elements.
 In 2017, 'Spectrum' featured in an RMIT sponsored projection at Melbourne's White Night festival and used light and colour to show the opposing forces in the world.
 In 2018, her kinetic work, titled 'HUMAN / NATURE' (2018), which was created during her 'Artist in Residency' in City of Moreland, narrated the history of Kyneton Botanic Gardens.